 you develop signs of an allergic reaction such as swelling of the face, lips, tongue,

-throat or other part of the body; severe dizziness or fainting; redness, itching or
+throat or other part of the body; severe dizziness or fainting, faster heart rate,

 Tell your doctor or pharmacist if you notice anything else that is making you feel

 After using BRETARIS GENUAIR